bravegrumpy/bravegrumpy-svelte-component-library/README.md

 - [ ] Have a typesafe component libray in svelte
 - [ ] migrate my main webstie to this component library.
-- [ ] include responsive web design.
+- [x] include responsive web design.

+## Installation

+### Prerequisites

+This is a `svelte` component library.
+The components are svelte components.

+This library uses tailwind, with a namespace.
+Therefore, it should not interfere with your tailwind config and classes in the rest of your project.

+**Install**: `npm install bravegrumpy-svelte-component-library@latest`

 ## Notes